1st case of coronavirus from China confirmed in U.S.

 There is no specific treatment for the new virus, and no vaccine to prevent it.
 The National Institutes of Health confirmed Tuesday they are in the "very preliminary stages" of research to develop a vaccine for the new virus, but declined to provide details.

 The outbreak is coinciding with massive travel in and out of China in advance of the Lunar New Year on Jan.
-25, and prompted the CDC last week to start screening passengers arriving from Wuhan at New York's JFK airport, San Francisco International Airport and Los Angeles' LAX.
-On Tuesday, the CDC announced that they would be screening passengers at two additional airpots: Alanta's Hartsfield–Jackson Atlanta International Airport and Chicago O'Hare.
-All passengers whose flights originate in Wuhan will be re-routed to one of these five airpots.
+25, and prompted the CDC last week to start screening passengers arriving from Wuhan at New York's John F. Kennedy International Airport, the San Francisco International Airport and Los Angeles' LAX.
+On Tuesday, the CDC announced that it would be screening passengers at two additional airports: Alanta's Hartsfield–Jackson and Chicago's O'Hare.
+All passengers whose flights originate in Wuhan will be rerouted to one of these five airports.

-On Wednesday, the World Health Organization will meet to discuss whether to declare the outbreak an "public health emergency of international concern."
+On Wednesday, the World Health Organization will meet to discuss whether to declare the outbreak a global health emergency.
 Such a move would help guide countries on how they should respond, usually by offering financial and/or political support.
 It could also recommend against practices that could be detrimental to affected regions, such as travel and trade restrictions.

 "One thing that we've seen in outbreaks in the past is countries try to put up travel bans or propose restrictive travel in an attempt to stop the spread of an outbreak," said Alexandra Phelan, an adjunct professor at Georgetown Law who works on policy issues related to infectious diseases.